Ujjwal091/CodeBreaker_delete_it_aviothic1.0/README.md

 ## Working of Software

-As **data can never be deleted from memory** we only delete its referrence only.
+As **data can never be deleted from memory** we only delete its referrence from memory.
-Various malicious software and hackers take advantage of this fact and can retrive your deleted data (this is happened in past many times) so this software is designed to first override your data that you want to delete and then delete its reference from memory.
+Various malicious software and hackers take advantage of this fact and can retrive your deleted data (this is happened in past many times) so this software is designed to first override your data that you want to delete and then delete its reference from memory in order to free up space.
 After deleting data using this app if anyone try to retrive data he/she will only get overrided data and your privacy will protected.

 - This Software is build in pure C programming language.
-- No other libray other than ```stdio.h``` is used.
+- No libray other than ```stdio.h``` is used.